 Here we re-introduce the familiar notation of exponents, in a manner consistent with what you learned for exponents of real numbers.
-We use this to describe an important class of groups that recur frequently.
+We use this to describe an important class of groups but this grows tiresome.
+Instead we will adapt notation from high-school algebra and write